-Some will call Bitcoin an investment, while others will call it an inflation hedge.
+Some will call BTC an investment, while others will call it an inflation hedge.
 Many people would instead use it as money.

 A second group rarely acknowledged or discussed is the billions of people who do not have access to a banking system.

-A blunt way to put it is to call bitcoin a series of 1's and 0's on a computer screen, just like the figures in your bank account.
-However, unlike it, there can't be more than 21 million bitcoins.
+A blunt way to put it is to call BTC a series of 1's and 0's on a computer screen, just like the figures in your bank account.
+However, unlike it, there can't be more than 21 million tokens.

 The Tokenomics of Bitcoin

 Since the number of rewards is halved every four years, it is also deflationary.
-The user base of Bitcoin has consistently increased. and the demand for Bitcoin will increase as it grows in popularity because it gives users access to recently created Bitcoin and encourages them to use it.
+The user base has consistently increased, and the demand for Bitcoin will increase as it grows in popularity because it gives users access to recently created Bitcoin and encourages them to use it.

 To keep things organized, all significant updates are reviewed by other active members with a lot at stake (i.e., more hashing power).

 In this case, a meritocracy is a form of democracy that guarantees that those who contribute the most will be fairly represented when it comes time to make significant announcements, like new editions of Satoshi's white paper series.

 The Blockchain cannot be used to undo BTC transactions; if a transaction is deemed suspicious by the community, it will not be included in blocks after they have been mined.

 This implies that users have no defense against scammers, but it's essential to remember that, like the internet, every new technology is simultaneously a force for good and evil.